-Since a k-mers is an alphabets-based representation of a spike sequences, we need to convert the k-mers into a numerical representation.
-Therefore, we design feature vectors that contain the frequency/counts of each $k$-mer in its respective spike sequence.
-Each sequence $A$ is over an alphabet $\Sigma$. \begin{remark} Alphabets in our dataset represents amino acids of the spike sequence. \end{remark} These fixed length frequency vector have length $|\Sigma|^k$, which represents the number of possible $k$-mers of a spike sequence.
+Since $k$-mers is an alphabets-based representation of a spike sequence, we need to convert the $k$-mers into a numerical representation.
+Therefore, we design a feature vector that contains the count of each $k$-mer in its respective spike sequence.
+Each sequence $A$ is over an alphabet $\Sigma$.
+Note that alphabets in our dataset represent amino acids of the spike sequence.
+These fixed length frequency vectors have length $|\Sigma|^k$ --- the number of possible $k$-mers of a spike sequence.
 Since the total number of alphabets in our data are $21$ (the number of amino acids), the length of each frequency vector becomes $21^{3} = 9261$.

-\subsection{Low dimensional Representation}
+\subsection{Low Dimensional Representation}

-In large scale machine learning (ML) tasks such as classification and regression, typical supervised/unsupervised dimensionality reduction methods such as principal component analysis, ridge regression, and lasso regression, etc., are not suitable because they take a lot more time to execute.
+In large scale machine learning (ML) tasks such as classification and clustering, typical supervised and unsupervised dimensionality reduction methods such as principal component analysis, ridge regression, and lasso regression, etc., are not suitable because they take a lot more time to execute.
 Therefore, in a real world scenario where we can have a huge amount of data, the scalability of any underlying algorithm could be one of the major issues.
 One option is to use kernel based algorithms that compute a similarity matrix which can later be used for the underlying ML tasks.
 To compute the kernel matrix (gram matrix), the kernel trick is used. \begin{definition}[Kernel Trick] The Kernel Trick is used to generate features for an algorithm which depends on the inner product between only the pairs of input data points.
 The main idea is to avoid the need to map the input data (explicitly) to a high-dimensional feature space. \end{definition} The Kernel Trick relies on the following observation: \textit{Any positive definite function f(a,b), where $a,b \in \mathcal{R}^d$, defines an inner product and a lifting $\phi$ so that we can quickly compute the inner product between the lifted data points}~\cite{rahimi2007random}.
 More formally:

 The major drawback of kernel methods is that in case of large training data, the kernel method suffers from large initial computational and storage costs.